 Irenaeus makes no fewer than 200 quotations from Paul’s letters.
 Hippolytus (170-235) also recognized 22 books of the NT.
 That is not to say these men didn’t recognise more letters as canonical, but these are the ones they mentioned in their correspondence.

-4. The witness of the Muratorian Fragment, the oldest compilation of the NT canon (dated 170-200 AD) is also important.
-It seems the codex was produced in the 8th century in Italy due to the Latin text – translated from the original Greek.
+4. The witness of the Muratorian Fragment – the oldest compilation of the NT canon (dated 170-200 AD) – is also important.
+It seems the codex was produced in the 8th century in Italy due to the Latin text from which it was translated from its original Greek.
 It contains a list of the books of the NT books as well as their respective writers and warns against false books circulating in its time.